 Precomping and Composition Nesting

-Precomping is often regarded as the major downside of working in After Effects, because vital information is hidden from the current comp’s timeline in a nested comp.
+Precomposing is often regarded as the bane of After Effects, because vital information is hidden from the current comp’s Timeline in a nested comp.
 Artists may sometimes let a composition become unwieldy, with dozens of layers, rather than bite the bullet and send a set of those layers into a precomp.
 Yet precomping is both an effective way to organize the timeline and a key to problem solving and optimization in After Effects.
 Motion graphics comps can involve the animation and coordination of hundreds of animated elements.
-In a visual effects context, however, if your main composition has more than 20 or so layers, you’re not precomping effectively, making work way less efficient overall.
+In a visual effects context, however, if your VFX composition has more than 20 or so layers, you’re doing precomping wrong, making your work way less efficient overall.

-Typically, precomping is done by selecting the layers of a composition that can sensibly be grouped together, and choosing Precompose from the Layer menu (Ctrl+Shift+C/Cmd+Shift+C).
+Typically, precomping is done by selecting layers of a composition to group together, and choosing Precompose from the Layer menu (Ctrl+Shift+C/Cmd+Shift+C).
 Two options appear (the second option is grayed out if multiple layers have been selected): to leave attributes (effects, transforms, masks, paint, blending modes) in place, or transfer them into the new composition.

-Precomping prevents a composition from containing too many layers to manage in one timeline, but it also lets you do the following:
+Precomping prevents a composition from containing too many layers to manage in one timeline, and it also adds a few other advantages.
+You can

 - Reuse a set of elements.